Bonchurch Landslips

 Bonchurch Landslips is a 28.2 hectare site of special scientific interest which is located north-east of Ventnor, Isle of Wight.
 A wooded coastal landslip zone, the site was notified in 1977 for both its biological and geological features.

-Part of the Isle of Wight Undercliff, it is accessed by several footpaths, including V65C, that descends into the landslip via the Devil's Chimney rock cleft; V65, descending via another rock chimney called 'The Chink'; V65b from Ventnor; and V65a from Luccombe.
+Part of the Isle of Wight Undercliff, it was formerly accessed by several footpaths, including Coastal Path V65b from Ventnor and V65a from Luccombe, footpath V65 descending into the landslip via a rock cleft called 'The Chink', and V65C, descending via another cleft, the Devil's Chimney.
+Many paths, along with much of the former woodland, were destroyed by a major landslide that occurred in December 2023.
+Paths not destroyed have been closed as unsafe, and the whole landslip area is now (as of 2025) inaccessible to the public.

-Significance
+Geology and ecology

 The Bonchurch Landslip (also called East End Landslip) involves a coastal Cretaceous sequence where harder Upper Greensand rocks overlie softer Gault clay.
 It has SSSI status for its geomorphological interest (the Undercliff itself, and the landslips and mud flows below) and its botanical assemblage.
 The Gault clay supports established woodland of ash, oak and beech, with unusual lichen species.
 The lower slips, comprising mixed clay and sandy habitats, support a complex mix of acid-loving and chalk-loving plant species.